honig-lab/ZEPPI/README.md

 This repository contains code for ZEPPI and the needed input data for the tutorial examples.
 ZEPPI can be run either on a PC for a small number of protein-protein structural models or, for larger-scale explorations, as batched jobs on SGE- or SLURM-equipped clusters.

 ## Setup

-ZEPPI is implemented in Python 3 and requires the following libraries: *biopython, numpy, numba, scipy, pandas,* and the below published packages:
+ZEPPI is implemented in Python 3 and requires the following modules: ***biopython, numpy, numba, scipy, pandas***, and the below published packages:

 - [**Surfv**](https://honig.c2b2.columbia.edu/surface-algorithms) ([github](https://github.com/honig-lab/SURFace-Algorithms)) to calculate solvent accessible surface area for protein structures
 - [**HMMER**](http://hmmer.org/) to make multiple sequence alignments for sequence homologs of a query sequence